ezeakis/pelerine/README.md

-# miden
+# pelerine
-miden is a wrapper for circuit-python intended to behave just like gpiozero
+pelerine is a wrapper for circuit-python intended to behave just like gpiozero